-As a result, current restrictions in Montreal will remain in place for the coming weeks, and that includes limiting restaurants to takeout- and delivery-only service.
+As a result, current restrictions in Montreal will remain in place for the coming weeks, including limiting restaurants to takeout- and delivery-only service.
 In orange zones, restaurants are permitted to reopen.
-However, certain restrictions, including spacing tables two meters apart and limiting them to two adults, from the same household bubble or not, plus their minor-aged children, apply.
-The government is also requesting businesses to keep a registry of guests for the purpose of contact tracing in case of an outbreak.
+However, certain restrictions apply, including spacing tables two meters apart and limiting them to two adults, from the same household bubble or not, plus their minor-aged children.
+The government is also requesting businesses to keep a registry of guests for contact tracing in case of an outbreak.

-Earlier in the day on Wednesday, Montreal’s public health director Mylène Drouin confirmed that 15 percent of new COVID-19 cases in the city are linked to new, more-contagious variants, and warned of a possible spike to come as early as late March.
-In yesterday evening’s new conference, Dubé warned of a situation where the province will once again see 2,000 to 3,000 cases per day.
+Earlier on Wednesday, Montreal’s public health director Mylène Drouin confirmed that 15 percent of new COVID-19 cases in the city are linked to new, more-contagious variants, and warned of a possible spike to come as early as late March.
+In yesterday evening’s news conference, Dubé warned of a situation where the province will once again see 2,000 to 3,000 cases per day.